johnagl/blockr/README.md

 ## Usage
 - clone the repository
 - `npm run build` to build a production version in the `build` folder
-- Open Chrome -> Manage Extension
+- Open Chrome -> Options -> Extensions
 - `load unpacked` and select `build` folder to add the extension
 - Open `options` and add/remove website urls